marknelsonengineer-sp23/sre_lab4_memscan/USAGE.md

   -f, --fork               fork a process and display the combined parent and
                            child memscan
-  -m, --malloc=NUM[K|M|G]  malloc NUM bytes before the memscan -p, --phys               include physical addresses (w/ flags) in the memscan -s, --shared=NUM[K|M|G]  create a shared memory region of NUM bytes before
+  -m, --malloc=NUM[K|M|G]  malloc NUM bytes before the memscan
-                           the memscan
+      --path               print the path (if available in the memscan -p, --phys               include physical addresses (w/ flags) in the memscan -s, --shared=NUM[K|M|G]  create a shared memory region of NUM bytes before the memscan